 |District Priority Ranking||10|

 Preliminary Project Rankings

-The Preliminary Project Rankings are listed, in order from the highest score to the lowest.
-Based on these Preliminary Project Rankings, the DOPWIC staff has identified Primary Recommendations – the seven (7) top-ranked projects.
+The Preliminary Project Rankings are listed, in order from the highest score to the lowest, on the Small Government Preliminary Project Ranking table.
+Based on these Preliminary Project Rankings, the DOPWIC staff has identified the following Primary Recommendations – the seven (7) top-ranked projects.

 Small Government Subcommittee Evaluation and Final Project Ranking

-The DOPWIC Small Government Subcommittee is scheduled to meet on Tuesday, February 23, 2021, following the general DOPWIC meeting.
-Projects recommended for SCIP/LTIP funds by the DOPWIC will no longer be considered for the Small Government Program.
+The DOPWIC Small Government Subcommittee is scheduled to meet on Tuesday, February 15, 2022, following the DOPWIC meeting.
+Any projects recommended for SCIP/LTIP funds by the DOPWIC will no longer be considered for the Small Government Program.
 The Small Government Project Rankings, upon DOPWIC Small Government Subcommittee approval, will be forwarded to the OPWC Small Government Commission.
 The Small Government Administrator will contact those applicants via email according to the Small Government process, which allows applicants another opportunity to supply additional material during a thirty (30) day cure period.

-Applicants who do not wish to participate in the Small Government Program should contact Ms. Alison Ball at email@example.com.
+Applicants who do not wish to participate in the Small Government Program should contact Ms. Alison Ball at (216) 443-3727 or email@example.com.

 Applicants not funded are welcome to contact the Liaison to discuss the merits of their application after the recommendations have been submitted to OPWC.